dmijatovic/ng5-material-fire-portal/README.md

 This webapp is setup for firebase hosting.
 For deployment firebase cli is required.
 It can be installed through npm, see: https://firebase.google.com/docs/hosting/quickstart?authuser=0

 To deploy project to firebase hosting site (firebase.json) use command `npm run deploy`.
 This will call firebase cli to deploy app from dist folder to firebase host.
 Prior to deplyment run `npm run build-prod` to create production build of angular app.
+Account used is dv4all with spark plan.
+Within spark plan following traffic is included in service

+- Relatime database (firebase):
+  - 100 simultanious connections
+  - 1 GB storage
+  - 10 GB/month traffic

+- Hosting webapp files
+  - 1 GB storage
+  - 10 GB/month traffic

+For more info about firebase hosting costs, see: https://firebase.google.com/pricing/?authuser=0